AvaloniaUI/avalonia-docs/docs/concepts/services/activatable-lifetime.md

 title: Activatable Lifetime
 ---

-`IActivatableLifetime` sercice defines a set of methods and events related to the activation and deactivation lifecycle of an application. `IActivatableLifetime` is a global app-level service, that can be accessed from the Application instance using `TryGetService` method: `Application.Current.TryGetService<IActivatableLifetime>()`.
+The `IActivatableLifetime` service defines a set of methods and events related to the activation and deactivation lifecycle of an application. `IActivatableLifetime` is a global app-level service that can be accessed from the Application instance using the `TryGetService` method: `Application.Current.TryGetService<IActivatableLifetime>()`.

 ## Events